Anita Dobson

-Anita, Lady May (born 29 April 1949), known as Anita Dobson, is an English stage, film and television actress, and singer.
-She is best known for her role from 1985 to 1988 as Angie Watts in the BBC soap opera EastEnders.
-In 1986, she reached number four in the UK Singles Chart with "Anyone Can Fall in Love", a song based on the theme music of EastEnders.
-She is married to Queen guitarist and astrophysicist Sir Brian May.
+Anita, Lady May (born 29 April 1949), better known as Anita Dobson, is an English actress and singer.
+She is best known for playing landlady Angie Watts in the BBC soap opera EastEnders from the show's inception in 1985 until 1988.
+She achieved a top five hit in the UK singles chart in 1986 with "Anyone Can Fall in Love", a vocal version of the theme music of EastEnders, and briefly reprised her role for the show's 40th anniversary in 2025.

-Dobson's other television roles include the 1989 ITV sitcom Split Ends.
+Dobson's other television roles include Cath in the 1989 ITV sitcom Split Ends and Mrs Flood, later revealed to be the Rani, in Doctor Who from 2023 to 2025.
 In 2003, she was nominated for the Olivier Award for Best Actress for the National Theatre production of Frozen.
-She has also starred in the West End as Mama Morton in the musical Chicago (2003) and Gertrude in Hamlet (2005), and made her RSC debut in the 2012 revival of The Merry Wives of Windsor.
+She has also starred in the West End as Mama Morton in the musical Chicago (2003) and Gertrude in Hamlet (2005), making her RSC debut in the 2012 revival of The Merry Wives of Windsor.
 Her film appearances include Darkness Falls (1999) and London Road (2015).